NikChhillar/swiftboard/README.md

 - Set board limits for each organization to maintain project scalability.

-### Subscription Management

-- Integrate Stripe for subscription-based payment processing.
-- Unlock unlimited boards with a subscription for each organization.

 ### Landing Page

 - Present SwiftBoard's features and benefits on a visually appealing landing page.

 ### Database

-- Utilize MySQL as the relational database for data storage.
+- Utilize MongoDb database for data storage.

 ### Prisma ORM